 “If we’re going to call Neanderthals and Denisovans by a unique name, which we do, then we should probably call this other group by another name,” he says.

 The concept of “species” among ancient hominins is a bit difficult to define — after all, they could often produce fertile offspring with each other, violating a common definition of a species.
 But, by the current nomenclature, these Denisovans would have been as distinct as other groups of hominins that we call species.
 If so, it would add yet another branch to the still-growing evolutionary tree of ancient humans.

-Finding the Denisovans spread across so much territory, and inhabiting such different environments, should also notch up our regard for Denisovans’ abilities, Cox says.
+Finding the Denisovans spread across so much territory and inhabiting such different environments should also notch up our regard for the extinct humans’ abilities, Cox says.